Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Preliminaries

 \subsection{Recurrent Neural Networks and Long Short-Term Memory}

 RNNs offer a natural framework for modeling sequential data, enabling them to process the dynamic graph sequences.
-However, standard RNNs suffer from the vanishing gradient problem, where gradients diminish exponentially during backpropagation, severely limiting their ability to learn long-range dependencies.
+However, standard RNNs suffer from the vanishing gradient problem, where gradients diminish exponentially during backpropagation, severely limiting their ability to learn long-range dependencies of the sequence.

 LSTMs introduce a gated cell state that enables selective retention and forgetting of information across long sequences.
 The forget gate determines what information from the previous cell state should be retained or discarded.
 The input gate regulates the incorporation of new candidate information.
 The output gate controls which aspects of the updated cell state are propagated to the hidden state.
-This gating mechanism enables LSTMs to maintain stable gradients over long sequences and selectively preserve long-term dependencies while flexibly integrating new inputs.
+This gating mechanism enables LSTMs to maintain stable gradients over long sequences and selectively preserve long-range dependencies while flexibly integrating new inputs.

 This capability makes LSTMs particularly suitable for modeling the geometric evolution sequences produced by discrete Ricci flow.
-In our framework, the sequences of curvature and edge weights generated by the flow are fed into an LSTM encoder, which extracts latent representations of the geometric dynamics.
+At each iteration of \eqref{discreteRF}, the Wasserstein distance is determined by edge weights and graph random walks.
+Accordingly, every iteration captures the geometric structure of the graph at a broader scope.
+Since the LSTM encodes the sequence of curvature generated by Ricci flow, its ability to learn long-range dependencies enables the model to capture multi-scale structural evolution and endows each node with a larger receptive field.
 The encoded temporal-geometric features are then integrated into subsequent graph convolution layers.
-This design enables the model to capture multi-scale structural evolution, yielding richer and more expressive node representations than those obtained from standard GCNs operating on static graph snapshots.
+This design yields richer and more expressive node representations than those obtained from standard GCNs operating on static graph snapshots.